-Through extensive public outreach the Authority established a conceptual master plan in 2016.
+Through extensive public outreach (PDF), the Authority established a conceptual master plan (PDF) in 2016.
 Future recreational opportunities may include soft-surface trails, non-motorized watercraft and fishing.
 To start, however, the reservoir will only be open for limited recreational programming.

 With direction from the Authority, the Castle Rock and Parker parks and recreation departments will offer programs and special events on site.
 Registered participants will be allowed to enter the reservoir during the scheduled events.

 While the reservoir is not generally open to the public, tours are available through the Parker Water and Sanitation District.